 To contact the Office of Charitable and Planned Giving please call 1-800-233-6264.

 IRA Beneficiary Designations

-Consider leaving a legacy gift from your tax-deferred IRA or 401(k) retirement plan to the Misisonary Oblates.
+Consider leaving a legacy gift from your tax-deferred IRA or 401(k) retirement plan to the Oblate Missionary Society.
 These plans are typically pre-tax assets that will be heavily taxed when given to anyone other than a spouse.
-When you name the Missionary Oblates as beneficiary, they will receive 100% of your gift tax free.
+When you name the Oblate Missionary Society as beneficiary, they will receive 100% of your gift tax free.